-This is a review of my Takumar 135mm f/3.5 M42 mount lens on my Sony Nex 6 camera.
+This is my short review of the Takumar 135mm f/3.5 M42 mount short telephoto lens on my Sony Nex 6 camera.

 Compared to a modern telephoto lens this is a nice lens to carry and use because it is lightweight.
 Obviously it doesn’t have some of the features of a modern lens such as an autofocus motor or image stabilisation, but personally I find manual focus with focus peaking faster and more reliable than autofocus and image stabilisation, although nice, adds considerably to the cost.